-They are different that?s true.
-There are some new arrangements and there are lot of stuff added here and there.
+They are different from the originals.
+That’s true.
+There are some new arrangements and there is a lot of stuff added here and there.

-"I Rule The Ruins" and "All We Are" are my personal favourites on this album.
-Which are yours?
+“I Rule The Ruins” and “All We Are” are my personal favorites on this album.
+Which is yours?

 On this record?
-I think my favourite is "Breaking The Law"?
+I think my favorite is “Breaking The Law”?

-Yes it is.
-"Let Love Rain On Me" I like a lot too.
+Yes it is. ,”Let Love Rain On Me” I like a lot too.
 It is actually the single from this album.
-I don?t know if it?s sale in here?
-On the single version there are 4 different versions of that song with different languages.
+I don’t know if it’s sale in here?
+On the single version, there are four different versions of that song with different languages.
 We did in French, Spanish and English.
 The Spanish version specially sounds really beautiful.
-It?s so nice that it tops everything I think?
-Also doing a duet version "Breaking the Law" together with Udo was extra special and cool thing to do.
+It’s so nice that it tops everything I think?
+Also doing a duet version “Breaking the Law” together with Udo was extra special and cool thing to do.

 “Let Love Rain On Me” was doing very well in charts in Europe too?

-Yes that?s true.
+Yes, that’s true.
 It was definitely the best selling single release in our history.
-Is Spain it was number seven and that has never ever happened before.
-We never have been on the charts ever.
+In Spain it was number seven and that has never ever happened before.
+We have never been on the charts ever.
 I just saw Rock Hard magazine and that single was like a number one record in Rock Hard in Spain.
-So in Spain it?s a real hit I think?
+So in Spain, it’s a real hit I think?
 We have never been in TOP 10 before.
-We were in that list before Anastacia and Madonna and that?s unbelievable!
-But in Germany it was like three weeks on the charts the single which was better than we had with "Bad Blood" which stayed one week on the charts.
-The single charts usually don?t have too many metal bands there as we all know (laughs).
+We were in that list before Anastacia and Madonna and that’s unbelievable!
+But in Germany, it was like three weeks on the charts the single which was better than we had with “Bad Blood” which stayed for one week on the charts.
+The single charts usually don’t have too many metal bands there as we all know (laughs).

 But this time you did quite well?

-Sometimes I get a break though too and that?s good (laughs).
+Sometimes I get a breakthrough too and that’s good (laughs).